 If you’re single and looking for a city with an exciting nightlife where you can meet plenty of new people… Las Vegas may be the right choice for you.
 But if you’re looking for somewhere quiet and slow-paced to call home, there may be better options elsewhere.

-If you’re a couple without children and want a place that provides a healthy mix of culture and entertainment… it’s hard to beat the excitement of Las Vegas.
+If you’re a couple without children and want a place that provides a healthy mix of culture and entertainment… it’s hard to beat the excitement of planning to move to Las Vegas.
 However, if you’re concerned about crime and a rapidly growing population, you might want to keep looking.

 If you have a family and want to raise your children in a thriving, diverse community with something always going on… Las Vegas may work for you.
 However, if you prefer a slower paced, laid-back community where you know everyone in town, you may want to consider another location like nearby suburbs Summerlin South, Spring Valley, or Henderson.